 David Eade exposed a security loophole allowing cahoot customers to access other peoples' accounts without a password.
-Customers could log in to other people's accounts using just a user-name and bypassing any security information.
+The cahoot website, run by Abbey bank, was closed down for 10 hours to carry out urgent repairs.
 The cahoot website, run by Abbey bank, was closed down for 10 hours to carry out urgent repairs.
 Tim Sawyer, head of Cahoot bank, said it needed to learn lessons from the security breach.